adthoms/dcora/README.md

 ## Introduction
-This repository contains implementation of synchronous and asynchronous Distributed Pose Graph Optimization (DPGO).
+This repository contains implementation of synchronous and asynchronous Distributed Pose Graph Optimization (DCORA).
 The algorithms are described in the following publications:

  - Y. Tian, K. Khosoussi, D. M. Rosen, J. P. How. [**Distributed Certifiably Correct Pose-Graph Optimization**](https://arxiv.org/abs/1911.03721), in IEEE Transactions on Robotics, 2021, **honorable mention for 2021 King-Sun Fu Memorial Best Paper Award**.